Spinal cord tumor

 Please, try again in a couple of minutes

 The spinal cord is housed within the spinal canal, a hollow chamber within the vertebrae (spinal canal).
 It extends from the base of the skull to the lower back.

 It's not clear why most spinal tumors develop.
 Experts suspect that defective genes play a role.
 But it's usually not known whether such genetic defects are inherited or simply develop over time.
 They might be caused by something in the environment, such as exposure to certain chemicals.
 In some cases, however, spinal cord tumors are linked to known inherited syndromes, such as neurofibromatosis 2 and von Hippel-Lindau disease.

 Spinal cord tumors are more common in people who have:

 - Neurofibromatosis 2.
-In this hereditary disorder, noncancerous tumors develop on or near the nerves related to hearing, which may lead to progressive hearing loss in one or both ears.
-Some people with neurofibromatosis 2 also develop spinal canal tumors, frequently multiple and of several different types.
+In this hereditary disorder, benign tumors develop on or near the nerves related to hearing.
+This may lead to progressive hearing loss in one or both ears.
+Some people with neurofibromatosis 2 also develop spinal canal tumors.

-Both noncancerous and cancerous spinal tumors can compress the spinal cord and nerves, leading to a loss of movement or sensation at and below the level of the tumor and sometimes to changes in bowel and bladder function.
+Spinal tumors can compress spinal nerves, leading to a loss of movement or sensation below the location of the tumor.
+This can sometimes cause changes in bowel and bladder function.
 Nerve damage may be permanent.

-However, if a spinal tumor is caught early and treated aggressively, it may be possible to prevent further loss of function and, with aggressive rehabilitation, regain nerve function.
-Depending on its location, a tumor that compresses the spinal cord itself may be life-threatening.
+However, if caught early and treated aggressively, it may be possible to prevent further loss of function and regain nerve function.
+Depending on its location, a tumor that presses against the spinal cord itself may be life-threatening.